-Mikesell Giving Up Diploma Caligraphy After 27 Years
+Mikesell Giving Up Diploma Calligraphy After 27 Years

 May 7, 2008

 Thousands of Wabash men have left campus the past 27 years with their sheepskin diplomas and thousands of memories.
-A big part of the sheepskin diploma tradition has been Vina Mikesell's caligraphy.
+A big part of the sheepskin diploma tradition has been Vina Mikesell's calligraphy.

 Mikesell, the wife of retiring Political Science Professor Phil Mikesell, has lettered each name and degree for nearly three decades.
 The Class of 2008 will be her final year.